edgar-treischl/edgar/README.md

 ## Installation

-You can install the package from [GitHub](https://github.com/) with:
+You can install the package from my [GitHub](https://github.com/)
+account:

 ``` r
 # install.packages("devtools")